Key takeaways

 Missed calls and after-hours enquiries

-When you are on the tools at 2pm and a new lead calls, ServiceM8 cannot answer your phone.
-When someone calls at 7pm after seeing your Google listing, Jobber cannot take a message.
-The call rings out, and 85% of callers who reach voicemail hang up and try the next business on the list.
+When you are on the tools at 2pm and a new lead calls, something has to answer that phone.
+Same again at 7pm when someone calls after seeing your Google listing.
+If nothing picks up, the call rings out, and 85% of callers who reach voicemail hang up and try the next business on the list.

 Lead follow-up and nurturing

 Someone fills out your website contact form on Tuesday.
 You are flat out all week.
 By the following Monday, they have already hired someone else.
-Job management software tracks existing jobs — it does not chase new leads.
+Job management is designed around tracking existing jobs, so chasing new leads is usually a separate job for a separate tool.

 Automated lead follow-up through a properly configured CRM sends a personalised response within minutes of an enquiry, then follows up at 24 hours, 3 days, and 7 days with progressively different messages.
 Research from Harvard Business Review shows that responding to a lead within 5 minutes makes you 21 times more likely to qualify them compared to responding after 30 minutes.